Using VBA to Get the Array Dimensions in Excel – 4 Examples

 ArrayDimension1 = UBound(Myarray, 1) - LBound(Myarray, 1) + 1

-The lower bound of the first dimension is subtracted from the upper bound of the first dimension, and then 1 is added to determine the number of items in the first dimension of Myarray.
+The lower bound of the first dimension is subtracted from the upper bound of the first dimension, and 1 is added to determine the number of items in the first dimension of Myarray.
 The ArrayDimension1 variable holds the outcome.

 ArrayDimension2 = UBound(Myarray, 2) - LBound(Myarray, 2) + 1

-The lower bound of the second dimension is subtracted from the upper bound of the second dimension, and then one is added to get the number of elements in the second dimension of Myarray.
+The lower bound of the second dimension is subtracted from the upper bound of the second dimension, and one is added to get the number of elements in the second dimension of Myarray.
 The ArrayDimension2 variable holds the outcome.

 MsgBox "This array has " & ArrayDimension1 * ArrayDimension2 & " elements"